bigchaindb/bigchaindb/docs/server/source/clusters.md

 ### Node Operator Responsibilities

-1. Register a domain (or uses one that you already have) for your BigchainDB node.
+1. Register a domain (or use one that you already have) for your BigchainDB node.
 You can use a subdomain if you like.
 For example, you might opt to use `abc-org73.net`, `api.dynabob8.io` or `figmentdb3.ninja`.
 2. Get an SSL certificate for your domain or subdomain, and properly install it in your node (e.g. in your NGINX instance).
 3. Create a DNS A Record mapping your domain or subdomain to the public IP address of your node (i.e. the one that serves the BigchainDB HTTP API).

 ### Consortium Responsibilities

 Optional: The consortium managing the BigchainDB cluster could register a domain name and set up CNAME records mapping that domain name (or one of its subdomains) to each of the nodes in the cluster.
-For example, if the organization registered `bdbcluster.io`, they could set up CNAME records like the following:
+For example, if the consortium registered `bdbcluster.io`, they could set up CNAME records like the following:

 * CNAME record mapping `api.bdbcluster.io` to `abc-org73.net`
 * CNAME record mapping `api.bdbcluster.io` to `api.dynabob8.io`